hyriver/pygeoogc/README.rst

 There is also an inventory of URLs for some of these web services in form of a class called ``ServiceURL``.
 These URLs are in three categories: ``ServiceURL().restful``, ``ServiceURL().wms``, and ``ServiceURL().wfs``.
 These URLs provide you with some examples of the services that PyGeoOGC supports.
-All the URLs are read from a YAML file located at ``pygeoogc/static/urls.yml``.
+All the URLs are read from a YAML file located `here <pygeoogc/static/urls.yml>`_.
+If you had success using PyGeoOGC with a web service please consider adding its URL to this YAML file which is located at ``pygeoogc/static/urls.yml``.

 There are three main classes: